Yi-Xia-2010/Recognize-Player-Arousal-Changes/README.md

 Please note:
     1. The default relative position (commented in scripts) has been set in our code, please adjust it yourself if needed.
     2. Python version >= 3.11.7
+    3. A GPU with more than 32GB of memory may be necessary.

 ## Dataset